 The majority of the details which Jim Perrin has given about Jac, and of the period they spent together, are outright lies.
-We are able to prove so much of what he has written to be untrue or gross exaggeration.
+We are able to prove so much of what he has written either to be untrue or gross exaggeration.

-There are quantities of examples in ‘West:’ – illustrative of how he develops his themes.
-Firstly he states as a fact something which may be, or very often is not, true and continues to lead the reader to visualise as ‘truth’ the picture which he has painted for them.
+There are quantities of examples in ‘West:’ illustrative of how he develops his themes.
+Firstly he states as a fact something which MAY be true, or very often is not, and continues to lead the reader to visualise as ‘truth’ the picture which he has painted for them.

-We have read your comments, also your ’guidelines’, and we feel that the following points could usefully be brought to your attention.
+We have read your comments, also your guidelines, and we feel that the following points could usefully be brought to your attention.

 Knowing these erroneous ‘facts’ to be entirely different from the truth we contacted Roger Alton who was then the editor to ask that we might print a — simple — rebuttal.

 We had only asked him for the opportunity to refute the author’s untruthful claims.
 He replied that he ‘knew Jim well’, and he would not accommodate us.
 As we were then unaware of the scope of the internet we didn’t realise the possibility that we could use it, and we took Roger Alton’s dismissal as inevitable, knowing of no other recourse.
 Continue reading

 We have, for some time, been expressing both our disinclination to believe many of the postings on Amazon regarding Jim Perrin’s “West:” (and our own blog ‘jacssisters’) and our absolute disbelief that certain of the commentators were even genuine: that was our judgement.

 But how could we parry the moves of one whom we thought to be so ‘experienced’ in the ways othe internet?
 Ref: ‘Jim Perrin’s Fiefdom’.